Paediatric Levels of Care (PLC)

-In 2011, the Provincial Council for Maternal and Child Health (PCMCH) partnered with Local Health Integration Networks (LHINs) to implement standardized definitions of maternal and newborn levels of care across hospitals in Ontario.
+In 2011, the Provincial Council for Maternal and Child Health (PCMCH) partnered with Local Health Integration Networks (LHINs), now known as Ontario Health Interim and Transitional Regions, to implement standardized definitions of maternal and newborn levels of care across hospitals in Ontario.
 Recognizing that these levels aim to provide equitable access to care at the appropriate level for all pregnant women and newborns in Ontario, there was acknowledgement that implementing standardized definitions for the paediatric inpatient population would do the same.
-These would also strive to establish a formal, integrated system for the provision of paediatric care in Ontario.
+Together, these aim to enable a seamless system of care across the maternal-newborn-paediatric continuum.

-The standardized definitions of paediatric levels of care are intended to:
+As a province, we are now ready to implement these standardized definitions for paediatric levels of care, which are intended to:

-- Provide a clear, consistent, and transparent understanding of services provided by any given site;
+- Provide a clear, consistent, and transparent understanding of services provided by any given hospital site;

 - Enable healthcare professionals to know where to call for advice and consultation;

-- Support the flow of patients to both higher and lower levels of care, including transfers back;
+- Support the flow of patients to both higher and lower levels of care, including repatriation;

 - Foster shared-care management of patients when appropriate;